RutamBhagat/haproxy/apps/server/docs/VAGRANT_HA_SETUP.md

 1. Replace Vagrant VMs with EC2 instances
 2. Use same keepalived configurations
-3. Adjust network interface name if needed (eth0 instead of enp0s8)
+3. Adjust network interface name if needed (eth0 for cloud environments)
 4. Use Elastic IP or VPC internal IP as Virtual IP

 ## Troubleshooting